 Written By: Care New England on September 09, 2021

 At the height of the COVID-19 pandemic, people put off routine health screenings.
-However, with over half of the country fully vaccinated against COVID-19, it is now much safer to come in for routine screenings.
+However, with much of the country fully vaccinated against COVID-19, it is now much safer to come in for routine screenings.

-With colorectal cancer being the third most diagnosed cancer in women and men annually, it is incredibly important to be screened for this cancer regularly.
+Colorectal cancer is the third most diagnosed cancer, so it is incredibly important to be regularly screened for this cancer.
 Keep reading to find out when you should start scheduling colorectal screenings and how often you should come in for exams.

-According to the American Cancer Society, you should get your first colorectal screening at the age of 45 if you are at average risk of developing colorectal cancer.
+The American Cancer Society’s colonoscopy screening guidelines say you should get your first colorectal screening at the age of 45 - if you are at average risk of developing colorectal cancer.

 Typically, people at high risk should also start scheduling colorectal screenings at the age of 45.
 That said, in some cases, a colonoscopy may be required before the age of 45.